Born: May 12, 1978

 In was announced in September 2014 that Biggs would star on Broadway in The Heidi Chronicles.[15]
 The play opened on March 19.

-In December 2014, The Hollywood Reporter announced Biggs was cast to star in the comedy Amateur Night.
-Biggs plays a well-meaning expectant father who unwittingly accepts a job chauffeuring prostitutes (Janet Montgomery, Ashley Tisdale) around Los Angeles.
-Jenny Mollen, who is Biggs' wife in real life, appears as his wife in the film.[16]
+In December 2014, The Hollywood Reporter announced Biggs was cast to star in the comedy Drive, She Said.
+The story centers on an insecure expectant father (Biggs) who, unable to find work in his field, unwittingly accepts a job chauffeuring prostitutes (Janet Montgomery, Ashley Tisdale, Bria Murphy) around Los Angeles.
+Jenny Mollen, who is Biggs' wife in real life, appears as Biggs’ wife onscreen.

-Biggs is sometimes cast as an explicitly or implicitly Jewish character, as he was in American Pie, Saving Silverman, Anything Else, and Orange is the New Black despite not being Jewish himself.
-His wife, however, is Jewish.[5][17]
+Biggs has stated in interviews that he is sometimes cast as an explicitly or implicitly Jewish character, as he was in American Pie (other examples include his roles in Saving Silverman, Anything Else, and Orange is the New Black), though he is not Jewish himself.

-In January 2008, he became engaged to his My Best Friend's Girl co-star, actress Jenny Mollen; they married on April 23, 2008.[18]
-They have a son, Sid, who was born on February 15, 2014.[19]
-Their second son, Lazlo Biggs, was born on October 2, 2017.
-[20][21]
+In January 2008, he became engaged to his My Best Friend's Girl co-star, actress Jenny Mollen; they married on April 23, 2008.
+In July 2013, Biggs and Mollen announced they were expecting their first child.
+The couple welcomed their son, Sid Biggs, on February 15, 2014.

-Biggs made headlines after writing offensive jokes about Ann Romney and Janna Ryan on his Twitter account during the 2012 Republican National Convention.[22]
-In March 2014, Biggs caused controversy when joking about the missing Malaysia Airlines Flight 370.[23]
-Four months later, Biggs again generated controversy when he joked about Malaysia Airlines Flight 17.[24]
-He also drew criticism in May 2014 when he mocked the death of The Bachelorette contestant Eric Hill.[25][26]
+Biggs made headlines after writing vulgar jokes about Ann Romney and Janna Ryan on his Twitter account during the 2012 Republican National Convention.
+In March 2014, Biggs caused controversy when joking about the missing Malaysia Airlines Flight 370.
+Four months later, Biggs again generated controversy when he joked about Malaysia Airlines Flight 17.
+He also drew criticism in May 2014 when he mocked the death of The Bachelorette contestant Eric Hill.
+He has also been known for making sex abuse jokes about the Pope.

 Year | Title | Role | Notes |